schellingb/dosbox-pure/README.md

 or the various presets for [mouse](#mouse-emulation), [keyboard](#keyboard-emulation) and [joysticks](#joystick-emulation) you can use the gamepad mapper.

-To open it, click the "PAD MAPPER" button in the [On-screen keyboard](#on-screen-keyboard).
+To open it, select "CONTROLLER MAPPER" in the start menu or click the "PAD MAPPER" button in the [On-screen keyboard](#on-screen-keyboard).

 It is available any time in-game and changes are immediately saved and applied when closing the mapper.
 Up to 4 functions can be mapped for any button/direction of the gamepad.
 A mapping can be to any function of the 3 emulated input devices: keyboard, mouse or joystick.